 Learn what optimization goals are and how they're used.

-Everyone who visits your website has objectives they want to accomplish — gather info, check out pricing, purchase something, subscribe to a newsletter, and so on.
+Everyone who visits your site has objectives they want to accomplish — gather info, check out pricing, purchase something, subscribe to a newsletter, and so on.
 Similarly, you have objectives that your website aims to achieve — collect revenue, get user sign-ups, lead generation, and so forth.
-These shared objectives are what we call goals.
+These shared objectives are called goals.
 Goals are key for website optimization.

 How optimizations use goals